tkrajina/git-plus/README.md

 Note that branches will not be removed unconditionally, you'll be asked once to confirm the deletion.

-## Git old-branches

-Old-branches can detect old/unused branches.

-Find local branches older than 10 days:

-    $ git old-branches -d 10

-Find remote branches older than 60 days:

-    $ git old-branches -r -d 10

-Find local and remote branches older than 120 days:

-    $ git old-branches -a -d 10

-Find and remove branches older than 10 days:

-    $ git old-branches -d 10 --delete
-    Branch old-branch is older than 10 days (13.89)!
-    Remove [yes/N] ?

-Note that branches will not be removed unconditionally, you'll be asked once to confirm the deletion.

 # Git recent

 Find list of branches ordered by last commit time: